gtkwave/gtkwave/docs/intro/formats.md

   performance is the slowest of all the formats, however reading them can be extremely fast on multiprocessor machines as the file format has been designed such that the reader was able to be parallelized.
 - `IDX`: VCD Recoder Index File.
-This format ussed to be written by GTKWave when instructed to generate fastload files.
+This format used to be written by GTKWave when instructed to generate fastload files.
 - `GHW`: GHDL Wave file.
 This is a nine state ("01XZHUWL-") file format written by the VHDL simulator GHDL.